 The matter is anything that occupies space.
 Air is a matter which is inevitable in our lives.
 The earth is covered with a blanket of air called the atmosphere.
 Among the few fundamental elements, it is the most important because no life can exist for a pulse of time without it.
 It is needed by every single organism for their survival.
-In addition to breathing, it has an influential role on abiotic components of environment like wind, rain, climate, etc. Let’s learn about its composition and properties in detail.
+In this session, let us understand the composition of air.

 Chemical Composition of Air

-|Composition of Dry Air|
+|Composition of Air|

 |Element||Volume by %||Weight by %||PPM(Parts per Million) by Volume||Symbol of the Element||Molecular Weight of the element|